Program Income and Cost Share

 Consequences of Under-reported Cost Share: For most

-projects with cost share commitments, SPS is required to report total
+projects with cost share commitments, PAASFC is required to report total

 project costs to the sponsor; sponsor and NAU costs.
 When NAU costs are